amplitude/Amplitude-JavaScript/README.md

 # Setting Event Properties #

-You can attach additional data to any event by passing a Javascript object as the second argument to `logEvent`:
+You can attach additional data to any event by passing a Javascript object as the second argument to logEvent.
+The Javascript object should be in the form of key + value pairs that can be JSON serialized.
+The keys should be string values.
+The values can be booleans, strings, numbers, arrays of strings/numbers/booleans, nested Javascript objects, and errors (note you cannot nest arrays or Javascript objects inside array values).
+The SDK will validate the event properties that you set and will log any errors or warnings to console if there are any issues.
+Here is an example:

 ```javascript
 var eventProperties = {};